experientials/zishell/README.rst

       --timing              Print timing information about each command --quiet               Turns off some output (useful for testing)

-    You can specify the default serial port using the RSHELL_PORT environment variable.
+    You can specify the default serial port using the ZISHELL_PORT environment variable.

 -b BAUD, --baud BAUD
 --------------------

 Sets the baud rate to use when talking to the pyboard over a serial port.
-If no baud is specified, then the baudrate from the RSHELL_BAUD environment variable is used.
-If the RSHELL_BAUD environment variable is not defined then the default baudrate of 115200 is used.
+If no baud is specified, then the baudrate from the ZISHELL_BAUD environment variable is used.
+If the ZISHELL_BAUD environment variable is not defined then the default baudrate of 115200 is used.

 --buffer-size